jcoliver/2019-08-22-lc-tucson/index.md

   </p>

   <p>
-    You  will need to install [DB Browser for SQLite](http://sqlitebrowser.org) to complete these lessons.
+  You  will need to install <a href="http://sqlitebrowser.org">DB Browser for SQLite</a> to complete these lessons.
     DB Browser for SQLite provides a graphical user interface for connecting to and interacting with a SQLite database.
 This application bundles SQLite, so you won't need to install SQLite separately. <em>Note</em>: on Windows, the PortableApp download is recommended as the regular version may take a long time to